wictorwilen/Microsoft-teams-docs/teams/connectors.md

 ![Screenshot of a Connector card](images/Connectors/connector_message.png)

-For more information on the available options for Connector cards, see [Office 365 Connector card](botsmessages.md#office-365-connector-card).

 ## Setting up a custom incoming webhook

 Follow these steps to see how to send a simple card to a Connector.